so5/abc4/README.md

 # ABC4 (ABCCCC)
-ABC4 means ABstruCt Cloud hpC Cluster Controller. you can create, suspend, resume, change number of nodes, and destroy HPC cluster on any cloud providers.
+ABC4 means ABstruct Cloud hpC Cluster Controller. you can create, suspend, resume, change number of nodes, and destroy HPC cluster on any cloud providers.